 The first modern porcelain dental crown was introduced way back in 1903, and today’s modern porcelain-fused-to-metal crowns were first used in the 1950s.

-To begin the process, you’ll need to come to Indigo Dental for a consultation with Dr. Michael or Dr. Meagan Crosland.
+To begin the process, you’ll need to come to Indigo Dental in Mauldin for a consultation with Dr. Michael or Dr. Meagan Crosland.
 They will examine your mouth and determine if a crown is the right choice for you.

 At your next appointment, your tooth will be trimmed to prepare for your crown.
 Your mouth will be numb during this process, so you won’t feel a thing.
 Once your tooth has been trimmed, Dr. Michael or Dr. Meagan will take impressions and photos of the tooth.
 Then, you’ll get a temporary crown and you’ll be sent home.

 Dr. Meagan or Dr. Michael will send your information to a dental lab where a porcelain crown will be built based on the measurements and impressions they took during your tooth preparation appointment.
 It will usually take a few weeks for your crown to be made.

 When your crown has been sent to our office in Mauldin, you’ll come back for your final appointment.
 Dr. Meagan or Dr. Michael will remove your temporary, check the fit of the permanent crown, then bond it in place permanently.